Fund size matters less than you would think

 Time and again we come across the question of whether fund size, also called assets under management (AUM), matters.
 Many investors like to invest in big funds because they feel they are more likely to do well.
 Is there a grain of truth in this?

 The case of equity funds

-In equity funds, AUM is not an important factor to consider while choosing a fund.
+When it comes to equity funds, AUM is not an important factor to consider while choosing a fund.
 What is more important is the consistent performance of the fund across market cycles and the ability of the fund manager to deliver good returns despite varying AUM.

-This means that you can't pick a random large-size fund and say that just because it's large, it must be good.
+This means that you can't pick a random large-sized fund and say that just because it's large, it must be good.
 Similarly, looking just at size, you can't discredit a small fund which has shown good performance.

 A large fund size, however, does reflect the popularity of a fund, and is also an indicator of how long it's been around.
 But its size is certainly no guarantee that it will continue to do well.
 Past performance does however provide some insight into how well the fund is capable of performing, and this counts for something.

 Small-cap funds are notorious for restricting inflows when they are no longer able to deploy capital.
 This generally happens when the fund grows dramatically in size.
 A fund cannot buy large stakes in small companies because if the fund becomes a significant shareholder in the company, it may not be able to sell its stake easily, especially during market falls.
 Also, large-scale buying in small companies could create 'impact cost', where the fund's buying can significantly move the stock price.
 For these reasons, size can be a constraint in the case of small-cap funds.

 Fund houses deploy a host of methods to avoid the asset-size problem in small-cap funds.
 Some of these are

 2. Avoiding lump-sum inflows and sticking to SIPs

 3. Keeping a long-term view and building positions slowly